bazelbuild/bazel-bench/README.md

 --bazel_commits=b8468a6b68a405e1a5767894426d3ea9a1a2f22f,ad503849e78b98d762f03168de5a336904280150 \
 --project_source=https://github.com/bazelbuild/rules_cc.git \
 --data_directory=/tmp/bazel-bench-data \
+--verbose \
 -- build //:all
 ```

+The Bazel commits might be too old and no longer buildable by your local Bazel.
+Replace them with the more recent commits from [bazelbuild/bazel](https://github.com/bazelbuild/bazel).
 The above command would print a result table on the terminal and outputs a csv
 file to the specified `--data_directory`.

 ## Syntax